gbragafibra/whatislife/lit.md

 - Hoffmeyer, J. (2010).
 The semiotics of nature: Code-duality.
 Essential Readings in Biosemiotics: Anthology and Commentary/Ed. by D. Favareau.
 Dordrecht: Springer, 583-628.

+- Hoffmeyer, J. (2000).
+Code‐duality and the epistemic cut.
+Annals of the New York Academy of Sciences, 901(1), 175-186.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.